Khalmade/khalmade/README.md

 ## 👋 Hi there, I'm Khalil!

-📝 **I’m a Chemical Engineer applying data, AI and process design to build sustainable, affordable and community-owned energy systems for Africa.**
+📝 **I’m a Chemical Engineer applying AI, data and process design to build sustainable, affordable and community-owned energy systems for Africa.**

 ---